PlumeCat/tack/README.md

 ### Undecided
 - [ ] comparisons; '==' vs python style 'is'
 - [ ] type coercions
-- [ ] separate type for integers worth it? complicates number handling and can only do 32 or 48 bit
+- [x] separate type for integers worth it? complicates number handling and can only do 32 or 48 bit not going to do it
 - [ ] deleting keys from objects (currently impossible have to generate a new object)